 Kuta is one of the most well-known tourist areas in Bali and is preferred by many travel agencies offering vacation packages on the island.
 Kuta is close to the airport and has a lot of budget accommodation options (including hostels), as well as a well-developed party scene.

-Therefore it can be a good fit for young beachgoers that want to have fun, as well as tourists looking for an affordable beach vacation.
+Therefore it can be a good fit for young beach goers who want to have fun, as well as tourists looking for an affordable beach vacation.

 However, it can be a pretty busy and loud place, so if you want a relaxing holiday or a cultural experience, I would suggest skipping Kuta.